tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 For those unfamiliar with Pry, Pry bills itself as

-> A powerful alternative to the standard irb shell for Ruby
+> A powerful alternative to the standard IRB shell for Ruby

 Written from scratch with advanced functionality in mind, if IRB was [Star Trek:
 The Next Generation's Commander Riker][William Riker - Wikipedia], Pry would be